AudioGuard : controlling microphone access on per-process basis

 • Owning the filter graph and loading APOs (Audio Processing Objects)

-In addition, it handles communication with the kernel-mode counterpart of the audio subsystem whenever required, through AudioKSE.dll module.
+In addition, it handles the communication with the kernel-mode counterpart of the audio subsystem, through the AudioKSE.dll module.
 It’s worth mentioning the Audio Device Graph was once a protected process, but at least from Windows 10 that is no more the case.

 UM Components - AudioSrv.dll

-The audio service (AudioSrv.dll) loads in an instance of svchost, it’s responsible for:
+The audio service (AudioSrv.dll) loads in an instance of svchost, and is responsible for:

 • Starting and controlling audio streams